5 Broadcast Audio Specs Every Editor Must Understand

 The maximum (or true peak) level refers to only the very loudest parts of your audio i.e. the peak.
-When you see it on a spec sheet it’s usually describing the amount below the loudest possible level (0 db is the loudest you can get in the digital realm).
-For example, if your spec sheet says -2 maximum level, the level of the audio cannot exceed 2 dB below clipping.
-Most mixers place an audio limiter on their output bus to prevent the audio from going over this value, so it generally isn’t a problem.
-However, I have seen editors have issues when attempting to combine stems they’ve received from the mixer, so if you’re going to attempt to export stems from your NLE, always make sure you have a limiter on the tracks.
+When you see it on a spec sheet it’s usually describing the amount below the loudest possible level.
+(0 db is the loudest you can get in the digital realm).
+For example, if your spec sheet says -2 maximum level, your audio level cannot exceed 2 dB below clipping.
+Most mixers place an audio limiter on their output bus to prevent the audio from going over this value.
+So it generally isn’t a problem.
+However, I have seen editors have issues when attempting to combine stems they’ve received from the mixer.
+Sso if you’re going to attempt to export stems from your NLE, make sure there’s a limiter on the tracks.

 Spec #3: Stereo vs Surround Sound

-At first glance, this is pretty straightforward, as most of us know what the difference is between stereo and surround sound.
+At first glance, this is pretty straightforward.
+Most of us know what the difference is between stereo and surround sound.
 However, once we start looking a little deeper, things can start to get complicated.

-A surround sound mix, as it is typically delivered to television broadcasters, is a discrete 5.1 mix which has three channels across the front, two channels in the rear, and one sub-woofer (.1) channel dedicated for special low-frequency effects (LFE) like thunder or explosions.
-Most broadcasters prefer discrete 5.1 mixes, meaning you must deliver each of the 6 channels on a separate file or track.
-However, sometimes you might be required to deliver something more specialized.
-While an in-depth explanation of the multitude of surround audio delivery formats is beyond the scope of this article, you should always talk to your audio post-professional about your deliverables, I’ll briefly touch on a couple of the more common surround and stereo deliverables you’re likely to see on your network spec sheet.
+A surround sound mix, as it is typically delivered to television broadcasters, is a discrete 5.1 mix.
+It has three channels across the front, two channels in the rear, and one subwoofer (.1) channel.
+The latter being dedicated to special low-frequency effects (LFE) like thunder or explosions.
+Most broadcasters prefer discrete 5.1 mixes, meaning you deliver each of the 6 channels on a separate file or track.
+But sometimes you’ll need to deliver something more specialized.
+An in-depth explanation of the multitude of surround audio delivery formats is beyond the scope of this article.
+But you should always talk to your audio post-professional about your deliverables.
+I’ll touch on a couple of the more common deliverables you’re likely to see on your network spec sheet.

 Spec #4: Dolby Pro Logic II, LT/RT, and Lo/Ro

 Additionally, often you will see network specs requesting a Lo/Ro stereo mix.
-This refers to a simple 5.1 to stereo downmix without using the Dolby Pro Logic II encoding technology and should be indistinguishable from a regular stereo (2.0) mix if done properly, in my opinion.
-However, some spec sheets (like Netflix) will specifically request a 2.0 that is not a downmix, but a whole separate stereo mix, which I (and others) see as redundant and unnecessary.
-So it will be up to you to navigate networks that require this, since requesting 2 separate mixes from your audio-post team will increase the money and time needed to provide you with your audio deliverables.
+This refers to a simple 5.1 to stereo downmix without using the Dolby Pro Logic II encoding technology.
+In my opinion, it should be indistinguishable from a regular stereo (2.0) mix if done properly.
+However, some spec sheets specifically request a 2.0 that is not a downmix, but a whole separate stereo mix.
+I (and others) see this as redundant and unnecessary.
+So it’s up to you to navigate networks that require this.
+Especially as requesting two mixes from your audio-post team increases the money and time needed for your audio deliverables.

 Spec #5: Stems

-Stems, simply put, are the separated elements of your full soundtrack, commonly used for promotional or reversioning purposes.
+Stems, simply put, are separate elements of your full soundtrack.
+They can be used in promotional or re-versioning purposes.
 They can be single elements (such as voiceover, dialog, music, and sound effects) or several elements mixed together—such as M&E ( music & effects), a mix minus, or MED (music, effects, dialog).In film this is often called the DME, a combination of dialog, music, and effect stems, which can be in channel configurations of mono, stereo, or wider.